rust-lang/reference/src/expressions/block-expr.md

 Then the final operand is executed, if given.

 r[expr.block.type]
-Except in the case of divergence [(see below)](block-expr.md#r-expr.block.type.diverging), the type of a block is the type of the final operand, or `()` if the final operand is omitted.
+The type of a block is the type of its final operand; if that operand is omitted, the type is the [unit type], unless the block [diverges][expr.block.type.diverging], in which case it is the [never type].

 ```rust
 # fn fn_call() {}